 Increased shipping on the Thames, and accusations that some dishonest pilots were being paid by rival merchants to run ships aground, created a need for new rules and standards to prevent accidents.
 A group of masters and mariners petitioned Henry VIII that regulation of pilots was required.
 From its foundation by royal charter in March 1514 responsibility for safety on the river was given to ‘The Master, Wardens and Assistants of the Guild or Fraternitie of the most glorious and blessed Trinitie and Saint Clement in the parish Church of Deptford Stronde in the County of Kent’.
 Trinity House, as they became known, were given the responsibility to provide pilotage – the safe guiding of ships by experienced pilots – along the Thames, particularly through its shifting sandbanks in the Estuary.
 Their work was funded by a levy on vessels entering the port, collected by Customs House in London.
 The only ship-owners not obliged to use their services were the Hanseatic League.

 Queen Elizabeth extended the responsibilities of Trinity House.
 By the middle of the century they were involved in a number of river-related activities such as the provision of buoys and beacons to mark safe channels, the supply of ballast, and (from 1566) the authorisation of Thames watermen.
-Trinity House continues to be responsible for lighthouses, buoys and navigation in modern times.
+Trinity House continues to be responsible for lighthouses, buoys and navigation around the coast in modern times.